 By now I believe it is incontrovertible that a robust system of IP rights is indispensable for technological development, which stimulates economic growth and social welfare.

 Patents and other IPRs indeed:

-- do have a great impact on research by disseminating information on advances in technology, - do promote the innovation process, - do encourage high risk investments which lead to industrialization, - do facilitate licensing and technology transfer, and hence - do have a significant influence on economic progress.
+- do have a great impact on research by disseminating information on advances in technology, do promote the innovation process, do have a significant influence on economic progress.